 Sir/ Madam,

-Iam Ankitaand have great interest in astronomy and the universe fascinate me.
+I am Ankitaand has a great interest in astronomy and the universe fascinate me.
 I read an advertisement in the Times of India about your club starting new batches for the astronomy club.
 I have heard great reviews about this club of yours and would like to join it.

 Thanking you